-Our Quality Network for Psychiatric Intensive Care Units has teamed up with the National Association for Psychiatric Intensive Care Units to create a series of webinars for CCQI during the COVID-19 pandemic.
+Our Quality Network for Psychiatric Intensive Care Units teamed up with the National Association for Psychiatric Intensive Care Units during the COVID-19 pandemic to create a series of webinars for the CCQI.

 QNPICU Webinar #7 – 17 July 2020

 How technology can change services - learnings from Coventry & Warwickshire Partnership NHS Trust.

 Dr Faith Ndebele will share first-hand experience and preliminary data in how digital technology can change practice on the PICU.
 The webinar will highlight how technology can enhance patient safety, including real-world examples, and consider the relationship between clinicians, patients and novel technology.

 The webinar posed the following question: How might mental health professionals engage with carers?